LiquidX-Studio/How-we-code/EngineeringHandbook.md

 This guide describes the software engineering process at LiquidX.

 # How should you use this handbook?
+The process described here is largely driven by the strategy described in our [Engineering excellence strategy](./EngineeringExcellenceStrategy.md).
 All engineers at LiquidX studio are *required* to follow the instructions included in this handbook.
 Any deviation from this engineering process requires written approval from the head of engineering.

-# Before you code
+# 0. Before you code
 Before the coding starts for a new product or feature, do the following:
 1. Read the product requirements file and review the UI changes (if any)
 2. Read and review the developer design document [design doc template](https://docs.google.com/document/d/1SV8qV3bE6zBeEbqtZ22irpXrOC6RLqWXy58AASRK9VY/edit?usp=sharing)
 3. Create appropriate tracking work items on the task board with the work estimates

-# Version control
+# 1. Single source of truth
-We follow the Trunk-Based development model for version control.
+We follow the Trunk-Based development model for version control and have a single source of truth for all software components and modules.
 ![img](./img/trunkBasedDevelopment.png)

 ## Key concepts